Jason Williams (basketball, born 1975)

 Jason Chandler Williams (born November 18, 1975) is an American former professional basketball player who was a point guard in the National Basketball Association (NBA) for twelve seasons from 1998 to 2011.
 In 2006, Williams won an NBA championship as the starting point guard for the Miami Heat.
-Nicknamed "White Chocolate", Williams is known for his unorthodox streetball style of playing throughout his career in the NBA.
+Nicknamed "White Chocolate", Williams is known for his unorthodox, creative style of play.

 A native of West Virginia, Williams played college basketball for Marshall University and the University of Florida.
 The Sacramento Kings selected him in the first round of the 1998 NBA draft.
-He also played for the Memphis Grizzlies, Miami Heat, and Orlando Magic throughout his career.
+He also played for the Memphis Grizzlies, Miami Heat, and Orlando Magic.
 The Heat named Williams one of their top 25 players of all time in 2007.

 Early years

 Williams was born in Belle, West Virginia.
 He attended DuPont High School (since consolidated into the current Riverside High School) in Dupont City, where he played high school basketball for the DuPont Panthers in 1994, and led his school team to the state championship before being defeated by Martinsburg in the final.
 He became the only player in DuPont team history to reach 1,000 points and 500 assists.
 USA Today named Williams the West Virginia Player of the Year in 1994.
 Pro Football Hall of Fame wide receiver Randy Moss was one of Williams' high school basketball teammates.